tkandala/CarND-Vehicle-Detection/writeup_template.md

 2. Apply StandardScaler to features
 3. Define labels vectors with '1's for cars and '0's for non-cars
 4. Split data into training and testing - 20% for testing and randomize the data
-5. Use a Linear Support Vector Machines Classifier to train data
+5. Use a Linear SVM Classifier to train data and apply GridSearchCV() to obtain the best 'C' value
 6. Print Accuracy

 The final feature vector length with `9 orientations`, `8 pixels per cell` and `2 cells per block` had `5292` feature vectors.
-It took just less than `17sec` to train the classifier and the accuracy came up to `98.17%` which is pretty good.
+It took about a minute to train the classifier and the accuracy came up to `97.78%%` which is pretty good.
 Here is the final output:

 ```
 Using: 9 orientations 8 pixels per cell and 2 cells per block
 Feature vector length: 5292
-16.65 Seconds to train SVC...
+61.27 Seconds to train SVC...
-Test Accuracy of SVC =  0.9817
+Test Accuracy of SVC =  0.9778
+Best Parameters chosen =  {'C': 1}
 ```

+I have used `sklearn.model_selection.GridSearchCV` with the `C : [1, 10]` parameter to find the best `C` value to tune the Linear SVM classifier.
+In the end, `C:1` was the bext parameter.

 ### Sliding Window Search